Canadian public debt

-Canadian public debt, or general government debt, is the liabilities of the government sector.
-Government gross debt consists of liabilities that are a financial claim that requires payment of interest and/or principal in future.
-They consist mainly of Treasury bonds, but also include public service employee pension liabilities.
+Canadian public debt, or general government debt, comprises the liabilities of the government sector in Canada.

+Government debt consists mainly of Treasury bonds, but also includes other liabilities such as public service employee pensions.
 Changes in debt arise primarily from new borrowing, due to government expenditures exceeding revenues.

-For 2021 (the fiscal year ending 31 March 2022), the market value of gross debt was $2,942 billion ($76,135 per capita) for the consolidated Canadian general government – federal, plus provincial, territorial and local governments (PTLGs) combined.
+The market value of government gross debt was $3,385 billion ($81,423 per capita) for the consolidated Canadian general government – federal (central), plus provincial, territorial and local governments – in the fiscal year 2024/25 (which ended 31 March 2025).

-As a ratio of GDP, gross debt was 117.2% (GDP was $2,510 billion in 2021), down from 130.0% in 2020, the highest level ever recorded, but significantly above the pre-pandemic level (105.6% in 2019).
+As a ratio of GDP, gross debt was 109% in 2024/25, down from 130% in 2020/21, but above the pre-COVID-19 pandemic level of 106% in 2019/20.